• Skip to primary navigation

 6. Bake choux puffs in the preheated oven for 30-35 minutes, until golden brown.
 Don't open the oven door while baking!
 After 30-35 minutes, open the oven door and prick each shell with a wooden skewer, making 3-5 holes at the bottom.
 Bake for another 4 to 5 minutes longer.
 Then, remove the shells from the oven and let them cool on a wire rack.

-7. To make the cherry filling, wash, and pit fresh cherries.
+7. To make the cherry filling, wash and pit fresh cherries.
 Measure ½ cup plus 1 tablespoon (135 ml) of water.
-Mix 3 tablespoons of water with the cornstarch until the starch has dissolved.
+Mix 3 tablespoons of water with the cornstarch until the cornstarch dissolves.
 Alternatively, use frozen cherries or pitted sour cherries.
 Let the cherries thaw slightly, or drain the sour cherries, weigh them, and collect the juice.
 Measure the thawed or canned juice, and add some water to reach ½ cup plus 1 tablespoon (135 ml) if necessary.

 8. Mix the remaining water with the cinnamon, sugar, and pitted cherries in a saucepan.
 Bring to a boil over medium-high heat.
-Cook, stirring frequently, for about 3-4 minutes or until the cherries release the juice and the sugar dissolves.
-Add the starch mixture and allow the sauce to thicken, stirring constantly (let it simmer for 1-2 minutes).
+Cook, stirring frequently, for 3-4 minutes, or until the cherries release their juice and the sugar dissolves.
+Add the starch mixture, stirring constantly, and let the sauce thicken (simmer for 1-2 minutes).
 Remove from the stove, and allow the cherry sauce to cool completely.

 9. To make the sweetened whipped cream, chill the bowl of a stand mixer and the whisk attachment or a large mixing bowl in the freezer for 10-15 minutes.

 10. Pour the cold heavy cream into the bowl and start whisking at low speed until soft peaks form.
-Gradually add icing sugar, increasing the speed to medium and high until the cream reaches medium-stiff peaks.
+Gradually add icing sugar, increasing the speed to medium, then to high, until the cream reaches medium-stiff peaks.

 11. To fill choux puffs, use a serrated knife to cut the tops of each pastry.
 Transfer the cream to a pastry bag fitted with your favorite piping tip.
 Spread the cherry filling on the bottom of the cream puffs, pipe the cream, and put the lid on top.
 Serve dusted with powdered sugar.